autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

 1. **Adopt** — `backendApi` matches the active Hgi, both the physical device and the logical device match, and `rawHandle` is set.
 Storm wraps the handle non-owningly and binds it.
-2. **Import** — otherwise, if the physical device matches, the import cluster is present, *and* `directBindable` is true, Storm calls `Hgi::CreateBufferFromExternalMemory` to build its own buffer over the producer's allocation.
-The `directBindable` requirement is deliberate: importing memory only to blit it into a Storm-owned buffer would cost more than the CPU upload it replaces.
+2. **Import** — otherwise, if the physical device matches and the import cluster is present, Storm calls `Hgi::CreateBufferFromExternalMemory` to build its own buffer over the producer's allocation.
+This serves both consumption strategies: a `directBindable` stream is bound zero-copy, and a non-`directBindable` one is GPU→GPU blitted from the imported buffer into the aggregated VBO.
+Either way the CPU round trip is avoided, which for a foreign-device producer — one with no cheap CPU copy of its own — is cheaper than the CPU fallback, not more expensive.
 3. **Fall back** — neither route is open; bump `HdStPerfTokens->extGpuBufferFallbackCount` and return null, so the caller reads the CPU primvar.